 Don’t be The Next Victim

 Debt relief agencies are great at marketing, but are a poor choice in most circumstances.
-Debt relief agencies promote that their services are an alternative to bankruptcy, but in truth they are praying on people’s emotions, spouting a false narrative, and creating false expectations.
+Debt relief agencies promote that their services are an alternative to bankruptcy, but in truth they are preying on people’s emotions, spouting a false narrative, and creating false expectations.

 Most individuals who find themselves in financial difficulty feel that bankruptcy is their last option.
 Unfortunately, this misconception often leads individuals to be preyed upon by the pseudo-legal debt settlement industry believing it to be an “alternative to bankruptcy”.
 These services, which may seem like the better choice, in truth, leave individuals believing that the creditors are stopped from collecting and that they are on the path to recovery.
 Nothing is further from the truth.
 The reality is this: in comparison to most debt settlement services, bankruptcy is almost always the best long-term option.